- The PSC

 This set of public hearings is held 160 to 165 days after the initial filing.
 During this set of hearings, the Commission PIA Staff and other intervenors cross-examine the utility.

 The Commissioners take the case under advisement following the third set of public hearings.
 All parties involved -- the utility, Commissioners, Commission Staff, and intervenors -- review the transcript and records of the hearings and file recommendations, a proposed order, briefs, etc.

-After a decision on the rate case, the Commission issues an interim and/or final order.
+After a decision on the rate case, the five elected Commissioners hold a public vote and issue a final order.
 The new rates go into effect 165 to 180 days after the initial filing of the rate change request.
-The utility may ask the Commission to reconsider its decision within 10 days after the order.
-The utility may appeal the Commission's decision to the Fulton County Superior Court within 30 days after the final order.
+The utility may ask the Commission to reconsider its decision within 10 days after the order and may appeal the Commission's decision to the Fulton County Superior Court within 30 days after the final order.
 Also, the intervenors may request a rehearing and/or appeal the Commission's decision to the courts.